James (Jim) Curran, MD, MPH

 Dr. James Curran has been Dean and Professor of Epidemiology at the Rollins School of Public Health of Emory University since 1995.
 He also serves as Director of the Emory Center for AIDS Research and holds joint appointments in the Emory School of Medicine and the Nell Hodgson Woodruff School of Nursing.

-Dr. Curran graduated from the University of Notre Dame with a bachelor of science degree in 1966.
-He received his doctorate of medicine from the University of Michigan in 1970 and a Master of Public Health degree from the Harvard School of Public Health in 1974.
-He completed his residency in General Preventive Medicine at Harvard Medical School in 1995.
+Dr. Curran graduated from the University of Notre Dame in 1966, received his doctorate of medicine from the University of Michigan in 1970 and a Master of Public Health degree from the Harvard School of Public Health in 1974.